Director of Parent Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This represents the foundation of your advocacy work.
-Comprehend the academic framework before you begin generating momentum.
+This is the foundation upon which you'll build advocacy.
+Understand the academic engine before you begin creating momentum.

 👉 Read the whitepaper